Part of an ongoing series about interesting, #socially responsible food companies.

 Make the world a little kinder

 Every day, the company encourages its community and team members to perform deliberate acts of kindness using “#kindawesome cards.”
-These cards are distributed when someone does a kind act, and each one has a special code enabling the recipient to receive a complimentary KIND bar as a token of KIND’s appreciation.
+These cards are distributed when someone does a kind act, and each one has a special code enabling the recipient to receive a complimentary snack bar.

-The KIND Foundation is a 501(c) (3) organization established by KIND that aims to foster kinder and more empathetic communities.
+The KIND Foundation is a 501(c) (3) organization that aims to foster kinder and more empathetic communities.
 The Foundation’s signature initiative is Empatico, a free tool that helps educators connect their classroom with others around the world through video activities designed to foster meaningful interactions among students.
 (KIND)

 Latest “socially responsible” project:

 On April 10 and 11, 2019, KIND hosted a Sweeteners Uncovered pop-up event in Manhattan using augmented-reality technology to teach the general public just how much sugar is in seemingly healthy snacks such as granola and energy bars.
 Also, the company recently filed a nutrient content claim petition urging the FDA to consider the overall ingredients and quality when regulating a food product, rather than just the quantity of one nutrient present in the product.
 (KIND) (Forbes)